calinux-py/EphemeralRMM/readme.md

 # EphemeralRMM

 Ephemeral is a free RMM using Discord and Chrome Remote Desktop API.
+It allows you to receive updates and control your devices from anywhere in the world using Discord.
 It is a fun project.

 ## Requirements